 Makeup work.
 It is the responsibility of the students, not the teachers, to arrange to make up the class work missed due to an absence.
-Students must make up the work at a time and place convenient to the teacher, but students may not make up the work in class, unless given permission by the teacher.
+Students must make up the work at a time and place convenient to the teacher, but students may not make up the work in class unless given permission by the teacher.

 Students are responsible for requesting and completing all missed work in a timely manner.
+This should be completed in writing, via email.
 The nature of the assignments missed, the number of days of absence, and the grade level of the student determine timeliness.
 Any work not made up should result in a grade of "zero".
 Work assigned during the time the student is absent will be made-up according to the following schedule:

 - a.
 For one day's absence two days will be allowed to make-up work - b.
 For two days' absence four days will be allowed for make-up work. - c.
-For three days' absences six days will be allowed to make-up work - d.
-For four or more days' absences, a conference will be held between the teacher and student immediately upon the student's return to school to discuss a make-up work schedule.
+For three or more days' absences, a conference will be held between the teacher and student immediately upon the student's return to school to discuss a make-up work schedule.